subhrajitm/warrity-fullstack/api/README.md

 - MongoDB (local installation or MongoDB Atlas)
 - Docker and Docker Compose (for production deployment)

-### MongoDB Setup

-#### Local MongoDB

-1. Install MongoDB on your local machine
-2. Start the MongoDB service
-3. Create a database named `warrity`

-#### MongoDB Atlas

-1. Create a MongoDB Atlas account
-2. Set up a new cluster
-3. Create a database user
-4. Get your connection string
-5. Update the `.env` file with your connection string

 ### Installation

 1. Clone the repository